simonrho/jcnr-in-server/README.md

 ## Prerequisites

-- Ubuntu server 22.04
+- Ubuntu server (22.04, 20.04, or 18.04)
 - Downloaded JCNR package file

-**Note:** Our installation scripts and steps are tailored for Ubuntu server 22.04.
+**Note:** Our installation scripts and steps are primarily tailored for Ubuntu server 22.04.
+However, they have also been tested on Ubuntu 20.04 and 18.04.

 ## Configuration File
 Before starting the installation, you can optionally configure some of the setup parameters by updating the `settings` file.
 Below are the available settings: